-Adjustable beds are making their way into millions of Americans’ homes thanks to their comfort and customizable options.
+Adjustable beds are making their way into millions of Americans’ homes thanks to their customizable options and comfort.
 The benefits of adjustable beds include back support, pain relief, snoring remedy, blood flow circulation, and more.

 The first adjustable frame was invented during World War I to help soldiers recover from battle wounds and surgery.
 They’ve evolved significantly since the first simple hinged models appeared in the late 1800s and are now popular among couples who have differing sleep preferences.